NicoFerni/back-end/README.md

 # Back-end project

 This is a freelance project that I'm currently building.
 I developed the backend for an API that users will be able to sign in to on a platform (https://programadoresweb.netlify.app/).
 This page is a talent pool where programmers can make their own profiles and offer their services.
-I have implement methods to create a profile and manipulate the data to be consumed in the front-end.
+I have implemented methods to create a profile and manipulate the data to be consumed in the front end.
 The information is stored on a PostgreSQL database (deployed on Supabase).
-I'm also create a Firebase storage to save the profile pictures.
+I'm also creating a Firebase storage to save the profile pictures.
 The backend is deployed on Render.
-Finally, I make the documentation with Swagger, which my frontend teammate can see all the routes, and the datatype of each param.
+Finally, I made the documentation with Swagger, in which my frontend teammate can see all the routes and the datatype of each param.
 ## Tables

 #### User